vmware-archive/priam/README.md

     $ make test

-Run the testsuite with code coverage (will open the broser with code coverage):
+Run the testsuite with code coverage (will open the browser with code coverage):

     $ make coverage